hyaliyun/Google-Docs/website/learn/functions/method_definitions/index.md

 ### Method definitions are not constructable

 Methods cannot be constructors!
-They will throw a {{jsxref("TypeError")}} if you try to instantiate them.
+They will throw a  if you try to instantiate them.
 On the other hand, a property created as a function can be used as a constructor.

 ```js example-bad
 const obj = {